HomeSecExplorer/Proxmox-Hardening-Guide/docs/pve9-hardening-guide.md

 **Measures**

+- Example:
    - Export to Prometheus with `pve_exporter`.
    - Dashboards in Grafana.

 > [!NOTE]
 > Or another **appropriate** monitoring solution.